Research on Low-Dose Creatine?

-- Given that an average male weights about 72kg, this dose of creatine would typically approximate to 2.16 grams/day.
+- Given that an average male weighs about 72kg, this dose of creatine would typically approximate to 2.16 grams/day.
 This dose is much lower than a typical creatine loading or maintenance dose.

 What did the subjects do for those six weeks?
 According to the study authors, they were instructed to maintain similar habitual dietary and physical behaviors during the study.